-Planning a trip to Rajasthan in India?
+Planning a Rajasthan trip in India?
 Here you will find 10 useful tips for a first timer visit to Rajasthan.
-Be sure to check out these 10 tips before you travel to Rajasthan in India.
+Be sure to check out these 10 tips before you travel to Rajasthan.

 ** Disclaimer: This post contains affiliate links.
 That means we can receive a commission if you buy something that we really recommend.
 There are no extra costs you and it supports our blog.
 Thank you. **

 I have to admit that it was primarily our own fault.
-This journey was one of our least well-prepared vacations ever and we clearly experienced that.
+This Rajasthan trip was one of our least well-prepared vacations ever and we clearly experienced that.
 We usually map out our travel itineraries including destinations down to the smallest details.
-Due to a very busy period for both of us, we lost sight of the planning.
+Due to a very busy period for both of us, we lost sight of our travel planning.

 As the saying goes, “learning by doing”, we learned a lot about traveling in Rajasthan India on the road.
-In this blog post I would like to share some of those life lessons in the form of 10 useful tips for your first time visit to Rajasthan India.
+In this blog post I would like to share some of those life lessons in the form of 10 useful tips for your first Rajasthan trip in India.

 1. “A real culture shock!”
 That is even an understatement!